JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 ![](/assets/p7.png)
 like this or anything

-then we have created the basis for a bump map but we cant see it on our model
+NS: then we have created the basis for a bump map but we cant see it on our model
 So we need to associate
 the bump map image
 with the texture nodes
 for it to display

-So we go back to Shading
+NS: So we go back to Shading
 and you add a new node

-from the node menu
+NS: from the node menu
 no it is a bump node and a texture
 So first the texture
 add one new